top of page

 The Real Goal: Metabolic Health

 The body most people want isn’t simply a lighter body.
+It’s a body with:

-• More lean muscle
+• More lean muscle.

-• Less visceral fat
+• Less visceral fat.

-• Better insulin sensitivity
+• Better insulin sensitivity.

-• Strong bones
+• Strong bones.

-• Sustainable energy
+• Sustainable energy.

+The scale can change without your health improving.
+Weight is what you see.
+Metabolic health is what runs the system.
 And body composition, not just BMI, is the signal worth paying attention to.

 Train for strength.